 2.1 Our response:

 This is a very relevant issue a lot of companies face.
-Their product is different from the average impact reference (e.g. their cotton was produced differently or comes from a very specific place), so their LCA results won’t be specific enough to their product.
+Their product is different from the average impact reference (e.g. their cotton is produced differently or comes from a very specific place), so their LCA results won’t be specific enough to their product.

 But, there’s a solution.
 Multiple impact references can be tweaked and combined together to create a reference for a company’s specific process or product.
 Say, you use an energy mix that doesn’t exist in an LCI database.
 In that case, you can use the background data behind the individual references of these energy types- and combine them.
 This creates an LCA reference that better resembles your product’s production process and supply chain.